madeindjs/workflow.ts/README.md

 export default new App().app;
 ```

-As you may notice, we load routes to defines controllers and routes to respect MVC patern:
+As you may notice, we load routes to defines controllers and routes to respect MVC pattern:

 ```typescript
 // lib/controllers/nodes.controller.ts